Power Struggles in Relationships

 - Unresolved conflicts: Lingering unresolved conflicts can fuel power struggles as past grievances and unresolved issues resurface and impact present interactions.

+Disagreements are unavoidable in any relationship, but learning to approach them respectfully is vital for maintaining healthy connections.
 Understanding these underlying causes of power struggles is crucial in counselling as it enables individuals to address the root issues and work towards balanced relationships.

 Factors that Contribute to Individuals Getting Stuck in Power Struggles